sarojrout/Twitter-Sentiment-Analysis/README.md

-#
-chmod +x submit.sh
-chmod +x sbt/sbt

-# package
+1. How to package

 ./sbt/sbt assembly

-# update env.sh with path to Spark home directory and Twitter application keys
+2. update env.sh with path to Spark home directory and Twitter application keys

-# to submit your streaming app.
+3. Run the streaming app.

 ./submit.sh